Control Keys

 • The corresponding cumulative distribution function (CDF) is

-• This CDF cannot be inverted as well because the following function cannot be solved for the uniformly distributed random variable $v \in [0, 1]$
+• The CDF cannot be inverted because the following function cannot be analytically solved for the uniformly distributed random variable $v \in [0, 1]$

 Example: Environment Map Sampling in GLSL